MariaCordell/datasciencecoursera/README.md

 # datasciencecoursera
-A repo I had to make for The Data Scientist's Toolbox
+A repo I made for The Data Scientist's Toolbox